 Make it legal for a medical practitioner to assist a person with a terminal or incurable and progressive illness which cannot be reversed by treatment.
-People should have the Right to Die with Dignity, to end their life in a peaceful and dignified manner.
-Leo Varadkar gave Vicky Phelan is word change would happen.
-Yet still the long awaited Special Oireachtas Committee has not been set up.
+People should have the Right to choose the manner in which they die and to do so in a peaceful and dignified manner.
+Leo Varadkar gave Vicky Phelan his word change would happen.
+FINALLY, the Special Committee (SC) has been set up!

 Why is this important?

 Too many people who are dying endure an unnecessarily, prolonged death, which is inhumane and cruel.
 International evidence, expertise and experience is available for our legislators to draw on which shows an assisted death is a kinder death for those who want this valid end of life option.
 Government must hear the lived experiences whilst people are still alive to give their personal testimonies.
 Assisted dying legislation should:

 * Have robust safeguards which provides choice and protect everyone

 * Remove the crime of 'assisting' someone

 * Eliminate the need to travel for an assisted death or to consider suicide

 * Allow those eligible to choose when, where and how they wish to safely die

 Any change in legislation in other countries has been as a result of research and judicial appeals by individuals and groups who were excluded and demanded equal access.